|The Purpose Filled Life|

 After reflecting on these verses many times, and praying through them often, I've come to the conclusion that being filled with purpose does indeed lead to being filled with the Spirit.

 In Acts 1:8But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth., the real promise was that the disciples would be witnesses to the uttermost parts of the earth.
-The power of the Holy Spirit was just the key to accomplishing that purpose.
+The descent of the Holy Spirit was just the key to accomplishing that purpose.

 In Acts 4:29And now, Lord, behold their threatenings: and grant unto thy servants, that with all boldness they may speak thy word,, just before the second outpouring of the Holy Spirit (vs 31), they didn't even ask for more of the Spirit--they asked for greater boldness to speak the word in the face of severe threats.
 Their purpose drove their prayers.
 And God blessed with an outpouring of the Holy Spirit.

 To put it differently, I don't believe God gives the Holy Spirit primarily for our own personal enjoyment and growth--though these are certainly outcomes of His presence in our life.
-Rather, God has an almost incomprehensible longing to save the world, and He is looking everywhere for men and women who are willing to commit their lives to that purpose.
+Rather, God has an almost incomprehensible longing to save the world, and He is looking everywhere for men and women willing to commit their lives to that purpose.
 And when He sees that determination to engage, He eagerly grants whatever power is needed.

 For the eyes of the LORD run to and fro throughout the whole earth, to shew himself strong in the behalf of them whose heart is perfect toward him.
 II Chronicles 16:9For the eyes of the LORD run to and fro throughout the whole earth, to show himself strong in the behalf of them whose heart is perfect toward him.
 Herein thou hast done foolishly: therefore from henceforth thou shalt have wars.

-Perhaps more than focusing our prayers on some kind of spiritual experience or blessing, we should spend more time like the apostle Paul--praying for a greater and stronger sense of purpose.
+Perhaps more than focusing our prayers on requests for some kind of spiritual experience or blessing, we should spend more time like the apostle Paul--praying for a greater and stronger sense of purpose.
 Make it your goal to be filled with the knowledge of God's will for your life, and He will make sure you are filled with whatever measure of the Spirit you need to accomplish it.

 Take a moment to reflect on your life.
 What is your motive for wanting more of the Holy Spirit?
 Is your life marked by a strong sense of purpose?
 What can we do to be more purpose filled?